-There are several Agile frameworks and Agile methods, including Scrum and Kanban, that have emerged since the 2001 meeting that hammered out the Agile Manifesto, and each follows the 6-part Agile methodology that has become adopted by many project management methods overall:
+There are several Agile frameworks and Agile methods, including Scrum and Kanban, that have emerged since the 2001 meeting that hammered out the Agile Manifesto.
+Each follows the 6-part Agile methodology that has been adopted by many project management approaches.

-- Project planning: Determine the goal and its value to the stakeholder and how to achieve it, allowing for changes along the way
+- Project planning to determine the goal and its value to the stakeholder.
+Then, how to achieve it, allowing for changes along the way

-- Set out a roadmap of features to be included in final product, and include a product backlog listing all features and deliverables
+- Set out a roadmap of features to be included in the final product.
+Include a product backlog listing all features and deliverables

 - Embrace the sprint, the short development cycle that produces new project features